hypo69/hypo/docs/gemini/consultant/ru/utils/cursor_spinner.md

 def spinning_cursor():
     """
-    Generates a sequence of characters for a spinning cursor.
+    Generates a sequence of spinning cursor characters (|/-\\).

-    Yields:
+    :returns:
-        str: The next character in the sequence ('|', '/', '-', '\\').
+        str: The next symbol in the cursor sequence.
     """
     while True:
         for cursor in '|/-\\':